harveyl888/harveyl888.github.io/_posts/blog/2018-01-07-code-instead-of-excel.md

 Here are five reasons to stop using Excel:

 #### Reproducibility
 It's very challenging to use what's been done before with a spreadsheet.
-You can make additional copies of a workbook but sooner or later the file naming convention is forgotten and you have no idea what you were working on a year ago.It
+You can make additional copies of a workbook but sooner or later the file naming convention is forgotten and you have no idea what you were working on a year ago.

 #### Version Control
 I've started applying git to all kids of work, not just programming.
 From a coding perspective if I can't keep a detailed log of what I've done and branch to try new things I'm lost.
 Excel 2016 does seem to have some version control through the History pane but since I use Office 2010 at work it's a moot point.
 Version control is essential when you're working with anything that might break.